Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/day-25/squirrel/README.md

 # Squirrel dataframe
- - Using Panda module to read file called "Squirrel_data.csv" and create a new csv file called "squirrel_count.csv" which stores total number of black,cinnemon and grey squirrel in new dataframe called "squirel_dataframe"
+ - Using Pandas library to read file called "Squirrel_data.csv" and create a new csv file called "squirrel_count.csv" which stores total number of black,cinnemon and grey squirrel in new dataframe called "squirel_dataframe"
-# Modules
+# Packages
  - Pandas:  https://pypi.org/project/pandas/

  More info on squirrel csv resources: https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw